arangodb/docs-hugo/site/content/3.11/arangograph/data-loader/add-files.md

 combined size of all files you upload should not exceed 1GB.
 If the total size of the uploaded files surpasses this limit, the upload may not be successful.

+## Delete files

+You can remove uploaded files by clicking the **Delete file** button in the **Your files** panel.
+Please keep in mind that in order to delete a file, you must first remove all graph associations associated with it.